djfrancesco/randomized-select/_posts/2020-04-04-insertion-sort.md

 ![]({{ site.baseurl }}/images/20200404/output_19_0.png "Timings without Python")

 ## Conclusion

 We can see that both Cython and Numba give very good results regarding the optimization of NumPy-based Python code.
-Numba is easier to use but I think that Cython is more flexible regarding the kinds of algorithms that you can optimize.
-It is actually kind of coding a mix of C and Python.
-It is powerfull but sometimes a little bit complex.
+Numba is easier to use but I think that Cython is more flexible regarding the kinds of algorithms that you can optimize, but a little bit more complex.

 ## Appendix: generate the animated gif